Skip to main content

 • Output Nodes: Output processed data to MQTT publishers, Email recipients, or PostgreSQL databases.

-• Lua Script Integration: Use custom Lua scripts with a required logicFunction() for advanced logic.
+• Lua Script Editor: Use custom Lua scripts with a required logicFunction() for logic processing.

 • Scheduling: Define execution windows with start time, specific time, recurring intervals, and periods.